Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: GMCs: Mass estimation by means of dust and CO observations

-It is also important to note (Table 1) that all clouds are extended objects compared to the LAT angular resolution.
-These large sizes provide an excellent opportunity to explore the clouds morphology with Fermi LAT, excluding uncertainties related to the localisation of the gamma-ray production region.
-Concerning the impact of uncertainties in $M$ and $d$ in the predicted gamma-ray flux, the expected flux level is proportional to the ratio $M/d^2$ which depends only on $\sim S_{\rm CO}$ \citep{casanova10}.
-This minimises the uncertainties providing a high accuracy on the derivation of CR density in the gamma-ray production region.
-Here we adopted a \emph{standard} conversion factor with an uncertainty of $17\%$ according to Eq.
-(1).
-On the other hand, for very dense clouds with large optical depth in CO line, the relation given by Eq.
-(1) could underestimate the total mass of hydrogen, in some cases perhaps up to by a factor of 2.
-To account for this we artificially increase our systematic error up to 40\%.
-For future studies it would be important to derived the mass of the clouds based on other molecular lines as well as on the dust measurements.
-To obtain the spatial template from the CO data, we integrated the CO cube in the velocity dimension to get the total CO intensity ($W_{CO}$) map of each clouds.
-The majority of the clouds are located high above the galactic plane, thus the CO distribution is reduced to a single peak, implying a good accuracy when integrating over the whole velocity range.
+It is also important to note that all clouds are extended objects compared to the LAT angular resolution (up to 0.1$^{\rm o}$ for energy $\approx$10GeV, see Table 1).
+These large sizes provide an excellent opportunity to explore the clouds' morphology with Fermi LAT, excluding uncertainties related to the localization of the $\gamma$-ray production region.
+Concerning the impact of uncertainties in $M$ and $d$ in the predicted $\gamma$-ray flux, the expected flux level is proportional to the ratio M/d$^{2}$ which depends only on $\sim S_{\rm CO}$ \citep{casanova10} in the CO observation and $\tau_D/(\frac{\tau_D}{N_H})^{ref} A_{\rm angular} $ in the dust opacity maps.
+This minimizes the uncertainties and provides high accuracy on the derivation of CR density in the $\gamma$-ray production region.
+For CO observation we adopted a \emph{standard} conversion factor with an uncertainty of $17\%$ according to Eq.
+(2).
+For very dense clouds with large optical depth in CO line, the relation given by Eq.
+(3) could underestimate the total mass of hydrogen, in some cases perhaps up to a factor of 2 (see Table 1).
+On the other hand, linear conversion factor from dust opacity and column density can introduce errors in the mass estimation as discussed above.
+To account for these we artificially increased our systematic error up to 40\%.
+To obtain the spatial template from the CO data, we integrated the CO cube in the velocity dimension to get the total CO intensity ($W_{CO}$) map of each cloud.
+The majority of the clouds are located high above the Galactic plane, thus the CO distribution is reduced to a single peak, implying high accuracy when integrating over the whole velocity range. \\

+The masses calculated using the two different tracers are listed in Table 1.
+The ones derived from the dust opacity maps (including not only the mass traced by CO but also H~{\sc i}) are in general larger than the ones obtained through CO observations (up to factor 1.5 in some cases).
+Besidescannot this contribution, the Planck collaboration reported recently the effect of the so-called \emph{dark gas}, observed when investigating optical depth of thermal dust emission.
+This dark gas cannot be traced properly by either CO observations or $21\rm cm$ observation for H~{\sc i}, but still contributes significantly to the total gas column density \citep{planck}.

+In regions with low and high gas column density, however, the correlation between the optical depth for various photometric channels and the total gas column density is linear (e.g. Figure 6 in \citealt{planck}), and only in the range between these two limits does the dust optical depth exceed the linear correlation.
+This excess is what understood by dark gas.
+In the clouds we are studying here, the influence of this effect is minimized since we are selecting high density regions, as described in \citealt{planck}.